 Away from any allowance, I believe that in order to cope better in our lives we have to learn to stand on our own two feet.
 It’s the only way we learn how to cope with what we have to deal with.
 As the adult this is exactly what I have chosen to done.

-On a finishing note, when allowances are always being made for us we don’t learn, we just accept when something is being permitted and that’s not the same thing.
+When allowances are made for us we don’t learn, we just accept when something is being permitted and that’s not the same thing.